LMP88959/NTSC-CRT/README.md

 itch.io: https://kingscrook.itch.io/kings-crook

 ## License
-There is no explicit license but feel free to use the code.
-If you release anything with it, a comment in your code/README saying where you got this code would be a nice gesture but it’s not mandatory.
+Feel free to use the code in any way you would like, however, if you release anything with it, a comment in your code/README saying where you got this code would be a nice gesture but it’s not mandatory.

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ------
 Thank you for your interest!